 What Is Pancreatic Cancer?

-Pancreatic cancer develops in the cells of the pancreas, the abdominal gland that makes digestive enzymes and insulin.
-Pancreatic cancer forms when cells in the pancreas change and multiply abnormally, forming tumors.
-This cancer can interfere with the function of the pancreas and may spread nearby organs (metastasis).
-The more cancer spreads, the harder it is to treat.
+Your pancreas is the abdominal gland that makes digestive enzymes and insulin for digestion.
+Pancreatic cancer develops in the cells of your pancreas; it forms when cells in the pancreas change and multiply abnormally, becoming tumors.
+This cancer can interfere with the how a pancreas works, and it may spread to nearby organs, a process called metastasis.

-- Adenocarcinoma of the pancreas: The most common pancreatic cancer, which occurs in the lining of the pancreatic duct.
+- Adenocarcinoma of the pancreas: The most common pancreatic cancer, it occurs in the lining of the pancreatic duct.

-- Adenosquamous carcinoma: A rare form of pancreatic cancer that affects both the squamous cells and gland-like cells.
+- Adenosquamous carcinoma: A rare form of pancreatic cancer that affects both the squamous cells, which form the lining of the digestive tract, and gland-like cells.

 - Squamous cell carcinoma: A rare form of pancreatic cancer that is characterized by abnormal squamous cell growth.